cyrusimap/cyrus-imapd/docsrc/imap/download/installation/manage-dav.rst

 As with other Cyrus services, the Cyrus httpd service uses :ref:`Cyrus SASL <cyrussasl:sasl-index>` to perform its authentication.
 Cyrus supports the following HTTP authentication schemes:
-Basic, Digest, Negotiate (Kerberos only), and NTLM.
+Basic, Digest, Negotiate (Kerberos only), NTLM, SCRAM-SHA-1, and SCRAM-SHA-256.
 While Basic and NTLM are available in all versions of SASL, the remaining schemes are only available in Cyrus SASL 2.1.16 (and higher).

 .. sidebar:: allowplaintext